-The answer varies depending on a number of factors, including your industry, where you’re located, the size of your business, and claims history.
+It depends.
+It depends on your industry, where you’re located, the size of your business, and your claims history.
+We'll explain.

-Unlike other small business policies, workers’ compensation is regulated at the state level, so rates and coverage requirements also differ from state to state.
+Unlike other small business insurance policies, workers’ compensation is regulated at the state level, so rates and coverage requirements differ from state to state.
 Almost universal, however, is that employers are legally required to carry workers’ compensation insurance that covers all employees on their payroll.
+Also, workers' compensation insurance expenses must be paid by the employer — they cannot be passed along to employees.

 Your work comp quote will be based on four main factors: